 Receiver & Trigger – I probably should have mentioned this at the beginning but I believe that this lighting setup only works with a DSLR.
 If you have a point and shoot, iPhone or mirrorless then this lighting setup isn’t for you.
 That being said, you need this receiver and trigger to communicate between the camera and speedlite so when you press the shutter, the light flashes at the same time.

-Receiver & Trigger (second option) – I recently upgraded to this trigger and receiver and I like it much better than the one listed above.
+Receiver & Trigger (second option more expensive but worth it) – I recently upgraded to this trigger and receiver and I like it much better than the one listed above.
 It won’t change the outlook of your images so if this price point is too high, the one listed above will work just fine but this trigger and receiver are much more durable and will last much better.